What Are Genital Warts?

 Genital warts are growths of skin that you’ll find on the genital area and around the anus, in some cases.
 The human papilloma virus, or HPV, is the underlying cause of these growths.
 There are 100 different kinds of HPV.
 Some types produce warts on different parts of the body, such as the hands and feet.
 Some can even cause different kinds of cancer.
 You’ll find that most genital warts are caused by HPV type 6 and type 11.
 Genital warts are common all over the world, with up to 1 million people getting them every year.

 Genital warts aren’t usually considered dangerous.
 However, they look unsightly and they have a risk of bleeding.
 Because of this, they can increase your risk of contracting more serious conditions, like HIV.
-This is why you should always get checked over and find suitable treatment for your warts.
-It’s nothing to be embarrassed about, and all healthcare practitioners are used to seeing this kind of thing.
+This is why you should always get checked over and find a suitable treatment for your warts.
+It’s nothing to be embarrassed about, and all health care practitioners are used to seeing this kind of thing.

 Symptoms Of Genital Warts

-Genital warts have some telltale symptoms.
+Genital warts have some telltale signs but can also mimic other STD symptoms.
 You may get itchy bumps on the surface of the skin around and inside of the genital area.
 In some cases, they will cluster.
 They can be all different sizes, and range from hard to soft.
 That being said, you may just have one wart.
 This is why it can be tricky to diagnose them yourself.
 Other symptoms include burning and bleeding in the area.
 They aren’t usually painful, but they may become painful if they enlarge and aren’t treated.
 It’s less common to have them in your mouth and throat, but they can also appear here.
 It’s most common for these growths to appear 6 weeks to 6 months after contracting the infection, but in some cases they can take longer to appear.

 You must bear in mind that not all fleshy growths in the area are necessarily genital warts.
 In some cases they may be skin tags, hemorrhoids, or skin cancer.
 This is why it’s so important to get checked rather than diagnosing yourself.
 You may find genital warts in these areas: